 - Regular (file-based) external tables access static flat files.
 Regular external tables are rescannable: the data is static while the query runs.

-Dump and restore operate only on external and external web table definitions, not on the data sources.
+Greenplum Database backup and restore operations back up and restore only external and external web table definitions, not the data source data.